Overseas travel grants (OTGs) provide funding for:

 OTGs and New Investigator Awards

-A principal investigator on an OTG is still eligible to apply for a New Investigator Award.
+A project lead on an OTG is still eligible to apply for a New Investigator Award.

 Who can apply

 Overseas travel grants are subject to the same eligibility criteria as standard research grants.
 Check if you’re eligible for funding.